SAP/sapmachine-manager-for-macos/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/sapmachine-manager-for-macos)](https://api.reuse.software/info/github.com/SAP/sapmachine-manager-for-macos)

 _SapMachine Manager_ is a handy and easy-to-use tool for Mac admins.
-It allows Mac users to easily install, uninstall, manage and automatically update one or more instances of SapMachine on a Mac.
+It allows Mac users to easily install, uninstall, manage and automatically update one or more instances of SapMachine on a Mac, which is a version of OpenJDK maintained and supported by _SAP_.
 Additionally, the app supports the creation of SapMachine installer packages for macOS and the definition of the default Java environment. _SapMachine Manager_ can be deployed and managed via MDM.

 _SapMachine Manager_ is the standard tool within SAP to install SapMachine on macOS.